software-students-spring2025/1-specification-exercise-get-lit/README.md

 10. "As a social media user, I want to share a cat’s profile on platforms like Instagram and Twitter so that others can see it."

 ## Activity Diagrams
+1. "As a cat enthusiast, I want to search for bodegas with cats based on location so that I can visit them."

+2. "As a user, I want to view a detailed profile for each bodega cat so that I can learn about its personality and history."

 ## Clickable Prototype